UniversalTze/5-7-Connect-4/README.md

 7. Controls: Click at column to place token, press 'r' to restart game.

 ### Physical Prototype
-To upload the code to the physical prototyle:
+To upload the code to the physical prototype:

 #### Requirements:
-- Ensure Arduino IDE and libraries 'Adafruit_NeoPixel' and 'TM1637_display' are installed
+- Ensure Arduino IDE and libraries 'Adafruit_NeoPixel' and 'TM1637_display' are installed.

 #### Steps:
 1. Clone the repository and open final-prototype/final-prototype.ino in Arduino IDE.